mlflow/mlflow/examples/docker/README.rst

 Dockerized Model Training with MLflow
 -------------------------------------
 This directory contains an MLflow project that trains a linear regression model on the UC Irvine Wine Quality Dataset.
-The project uses a docker image to capture the dependencies needed to run training code.
-Running a project in a docker environment (as opposed to conda) allows for capturing non-Python dependencies, e.g. Java libraries.
-In the future, we also hope to add tools to MLflow for running dockerized projects e.g. on a Kubernetes cluster for scaleout.
+The project uses a Docker image to capture the dependencies needed to run training code.
+Running a project in a Docker environment (as opposed to conda) allows for capturing non-Python dependencies, e.g. Java libraries.
+In the future, we also hope to add tools to MLflow for running Dockerized projects e.g. on a Kubernetes cluster for scaleout.

 Structure of this MLflow Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^